 Author Disclosure Statement

-Mr Mason owns stock of and is board member of Interpares Biomedicine; Dr Pow-Sang has no conflicts of interest to report; Dr Peabody is owner and president of QURE; Dr Letson is a consultant to Stryker Ortho; Dr Zhang is a consultant to Dendreon, is on the Speaker Bureau of Merck and Sanofi, and has received advisory board honoraria from AstraZeneca, Bayer, Clovis Oncology, Janssen, and Seagen, Inc; Dr McLeod is a Board of Directors member and has stock options of Cancer Genetics, co-founder and holds stocks of Interpares Biomedicine, co-founder and owns stocks of Clariifi, Medical Advisory Committee member of and receives honoraria from eviCORE Healthcare, serves on the Speakers Bureau for Genentech and receives honoraria from Genentech, and Medical Advisor and owns stocks of Pharmazam; Mr Burkett, Dr Nelson, Dr Gatenby, and Dr Kubal have no conflicts of interest to report.
+Mr Mason owns stock of and is a board member of Interpares Biomedicine; Dr Pow-Sang has no conflicts of interest to report; Dr Peabody is owner and president of QURE; Dr Letson is a consultant to Stryker Ortho; Dr Zhang is a consultant to Dendreon, is on the Speaker Bureau of Merck and Sanofi, and has received advisory board honoraria from AstraZeneca, Bayer, Clovis Oncology, Janssen, and Seagen, Inc; Dr McLeod is a Board of Directors member and has stock options of Cancer Genetics, co-founder and owns stocks of Interpares Biomedicine, co-founder and owns stocks of Clariifi, Medical Advisory Committee member of and receives honoraria from eviCORE Healthcare, serves on the Speakers Bureau for Genentech and receives honoraria from Genentech, and Medical Advisor and owns stocks of Pharmazam; Mr Burkett, Dr Nelson, Dr Gatenby, and Dr Kubal have no conflicts of interest to report.

 This work was supported by grants from the DeBartolo Family Personalized Medicine Institute and the National Institutes of Health (U01 HG007437, R01 CA161608, R01 CA170595, P30 CA07629, and U54 CA143970-05).
 The funders had no role in the design and conduct of the study.